-Read the articles I have highlighted to learn more about the strategies being discussed.
+Read the articles I have highlighted to learn more about the discussed strategies.

 Be sure to network with other artists and promote your site offline.

-Be patent because it will take time to grow your audience, but if you are consistent with your efforts, you will see your art business grow more abundant than you could have ever imagined.
+Be patent because it will take time to grow your audience, but if you are consistent with your efforts, your art business will grow more abundant than you could have ever imagined.